 Power Supply: EVGA 550 B5 Fully Modular

-EVGA’s 550 B5 is a standard 550-watt power supply.
-This should leave plenty of headroom for your CPU and GPU, allowing for spikes in power without overwhelming your PSU.
+A 500W PSU is the recommended minimum for Radeon’s RX 6600 XT and 6650 XT.
+EVGA’s 550 B5 is a standard 550-watt power supply that will leave plenty of headroom for your CPU and GPU, allowing for inevitable power spikes without overwhelming your PSU.

 The 550 B5’s fully modular design means that you’ll only need to deal with the cables you use.
 Less extraneous cables means more space in your case, less cable management, and less stress.